aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/using-plugins/UsingTheAwsSecretsManagerPlugin.md

 # AWS Secrets Manager Plugin

 The AWS Advanced JDBC Wrapper supports usage of database credentials stored in the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) through the AWS Secrets Manager Connection Plugin.
-When a user creates a new connection with this plugin enabled, the plugin will retrieve the secret and the connection will be created using those credentials.
+When you create a new connection with this plugin enabled, the plugin will retrieve the secret and the connection will be created with those credentials.

 ## Enabling the AWS Secrets Manager Connection Plugin
 > **Note:** To use this plugin, you must include the runtime dependencies [Jackson Databind](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind) and [AWS Secrets Manager](https://mvnrepository.com/artifact/software.amazon.awssdk/secretsmanager) in your project.
 These parameters are required for the JDBC Wrapper to pass database credentials to the underlying driver.

-The AWS Secrets Manager Connection Plugin can be enabled by adding the plugin code `awsSecretsManager` to the [`wrapperPlugins`](../UsingTheJdbcWrapper.md#connection-plugin-manager-parameters) value, or by adding it to the current [driver profile](../UsingTheJdbcWrapper.md#connection-plugin-manager-parameters).
+To enable the AWS Secrets Manager Connection Plugin, add the plugin code `awsSecretsManager` to the [`wrapperPlugins`](../UsingTheJdbcWrapper.md#connection-plugin-manager-parameters) value, or to the current [driver profile](../UsingTheJdbcWrapper.md#connection-plugin-manager-parameters).

 ## AWS Secrets Manager Parameters
 The following properties are required for the AWS Secrets Manager Connection Plugin to retrieve database credentials from the AWS Secrets Manager.

-> **Note:** In addition to these Secrets Manager specific parameters, users will also need to set the JDBC Wrapper parameters [`wrapperTargetDriverUserPropertyName`](../UsingTheJdbcWrapper.md#aws-advanced-jdbc-wrapper-parameters) and [`wrapperTargetDriverPasswordPropertyName`](../UsingTheJdbcWrapper.md#aws-advanced-jdbc-wrapper-parameters) to use this plugin.
+> **Note:** To use this plugin, you will need to set the following AWS Secrets Manager specific parameters, as well as the [`wrapperTargetDriverUserPropertyName`](../UsingTheJdbcWrapper.md#aws-advanced-jdbc-wrapper-parameters) and [`wrapperTargetDriverPasswordPropertyName`](../UsingTheJdbcWrapper.md#aws-advanced-jdbc-wrapper-parameters) JDBC Wrapper parameters.

 | Parameter                | Value  | Required | Description                                             | Example     | Default Value |
 |--------------------------|:------:|:--------:|:--------------------------------------------------------|:------------|---------------|